liamphmurphy/jgschema/README.md

 - Support allOf in any place in the properties tree.
 - Support arrays.
 - Generator for writing the GraphQL file.
-- support oneOf's / anyOf's..
+- Support oneOf's / anyOf's..
+- Support running from Docker.